alex5250/esp32-audio-link/README.md

 The project aim is to create an simple system using two esp32 that will send raw ie802.11 frames and transmit audio.
 The maximum baudrate between two esp32 is around 12Mb/s with ideal signal that means we can use redundant baudrate to improve audio quality and stability.

 # Current tools in use
-1.sp32 idf verison 4.3
+1. esp32 idf verison 4.3
-2.VsCode with esp32 plugin
+2. VsCode with esp32 plugin
-3.Debian 12
+3. Debian 12
 4. Arduino IDE for reciver (will change soon)